-The Kindergarten Readiness Assessment in Ohio is a 50-item formative assessment which is completed by the student by answering questions and demonstrating skills observed by his teacher as part of his regular school day activities and instruction.
+The Kindergarten Readiness Assessment in Ohio is a 50-item formative assessment that is completed by the student by answering questions and demonstrating skills observed by the teacher as part of the regular school-day activities and instruction.
 Teachers have between the first day of school and Nov.
 1 of each fall to record their observations for each child.
 An overall scaled score is calculated so that each child will have a score between 202 and 298.
 After the assessment is complete, each student will receive a score of overall readiness in one of the following categories: